-Natural gas furnaces need enough space and airflow to work right.
+Natural gas furnaces need sufficient space and airflow to heat correctly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much clearance should your equipment really have?
+So how much room should your furnace really have?

-How Much Space Does My Furnace Need?
+How Much Space Will a Furnace Take Up?

 Related: Furnace Service or Furnace Replacement: What to Consider

 You don’t need to consider airflow and ventilation as much if you have a up-to-date, high-efficiency furnace with PVC piping.
-Your unit uses one pipe as an exhaust vent and the other to pull in air.
+Your furnace uses one pipe as an exhaust vent and the other to pull in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items A Safe Distance from Your Furnace

 Although furnace rooms are often also used for laundry and storage space, you should keep yours free of items that could be fire hazards.